hcavarsan/kftray-blog/content/99.blog/posts/7-kftui-port-forward.md

 ---
 layout: post
-title: Introducing KFtui in KFtray v0.13.0
+title: Introducing KFtui - a new terminal-based user interface for managing your port forwarding configurations.
 description: the new terminal-based user interface for managing your port forwarding configurations.
 image: /img/ss-blog.png
 timestamp: 1723866843